-PERFORMANCE & PLAYWRITING – Ages 9, 10 & 11
+PERFORMANCE & PLAYWRITING (AGES 9 – 11)

-In the SHORT PLAY section, students will develop an original short play with their director, selecting the style and genre for their piece and contribute to story structure, key plot elements, character and dialogue.
+Short Play Students will develop an original short play with their director, selecting the style and genre for their piece and contribute to story structure, key plot elements, character and dialogue.
 The major focus of this class is for students to develop their play and explore an actor’s creative workshop rehearsal process.
 Students will perform their original work in an “open rehearsal” format for family and friends.

-In the SKETCH section, students will work on unique short sketches with their teacher.
+Sketch Group Students will work on unique short sketches with their teacher.
 They will incorporate comedic elements as they develop a monologue and short form scene dialogue writing.
 The major focus of this class is for students to develop their sketch and explore an actor’s creative workshop rehearsal process.
 Students will perform their original work in an “open rehearsal” format for family and friends.

-YOUNG ACTORS – Ages 11 – 14
+YOUNG ACTORS (AGES 11 – 14)